whipowill/d2-mod-reformed/README.md

 	- Meteor lands 2/3 faster
 	- All cooldowns reduced to 0.5 seconds (is this insane?)
 - Druid
-	- Shapeshift lasts longer (1 min per point)
+	- Shapeshift lasts longer (1 min/point)
     - Spirit Wolves now do cold instead of physical damage (like D2R)
 	- All beasts can be summoned at same time (like D2R)
 	- All beasts have increased critical chance (15% from 5%)
     - All beasts apply Open Wounds on attack (makes sense, right?)
-	- Spirits & vines cannot die
+	- Spirits & vines cannot die (like PD2)
 	- Teleport allowed in shapeshift form

-Basically, making Summon Druid a viable class that otherwise could not exist.
-Physical immunes were an especially nasty problem from Summon Druids, and the cold damage on Spirit Wolves eases that pressure point.
-I literally copied and pasted that exact change from D2R -- it is exactly the same.

 Also ``data/global/sfx/`` includes some files to mute/swap annoying sounds (Amazon and Sorceress).